 As she attempted to brew a new batch of coffee, the espresso machine began to emit a strange beeping sound.
 The part-timer looked at it dubiously, unsure of what to do next and began to press a whole bunch of random buttons frantically in an attempt to silence it.

-“I know, but to be fair I’m one of the only employees you have left, and all I ever get to do is man the damn register.”
-She finally looked up at the old man whose expression softened at her words.
+“I know, but to be fair I’m one of the few employees you have left, and all I ever get to do is man the damn register,” she finally looked up at the old man whose expression softened at her words.
 The slightly guilty look on her face was as clear as daylight.

-Barnaby Jenson, aka Old Man Jenson, was well known throughout Salem to have one of the most difficult personalities that one might encounter in one of the elder generations.
+Barnaby Jenson― aka Old Man Jenson―was well known throughout Salem for having one of the most difficult personalities that one might encounter in one of the elder generations.
 Therefore, when people discovered that he’d found a kindred spirit in Wynonna, they weren’t all that surprised, because Wynonna Grimm was just as bad, or perhaps even a thousand times worse than he was.

-With her inability to express herself in a courteous fashion and weak social skills, Wynonna had made quite a name for herself as one of the most unsociable young women to ever grace Salem.
+With weak social skills and the inability to express herself in a courteous fashion, Wynonna had made quite a name for herself as one of the most insociable young women to ever grace Salem.

 “Wynonna, I know that you have good intentions but let’s face it, you’re a walking train wreck.
-If chaos and misfortune ever had a child together, that child would be you.”
-He pointed out without a hint of remorse.
+If chaos and misfortune ever had a child together, that child would be you,” he pointed out without a shred of delicacy.

 “I mean I was.
 And I almost did too, until that blonde bimbo started bitchin’.”

-“Oh, for the love of- Kid I’m old!
-Whether I’m a cantankerous old fart or not doesn’t really matter.
+“Oh, for the love of― Kid I’m old!
+Whether I’m a cantankerous old fart or not is irrelevant.
 I can at least blame it on the hormone imbalance that comes with old age.
 But you?
 What excuse do you have?
 Your closest thing to a friend is an old dinosaur like me?
 Do you even realize how sad that is?
-People your age are all about the media, but you’re the only person I know who doesn’t even own a phone.”
-He continued to berate her mercilessly.
+People your age are all about the media, but you’re the only person I know who doesn’t even own a cellphone,” he continued to berate her mercilessly.

-“That’s because those things are just a waste of money.”
-She shrugged impassively.
+“That’s because those things are just a waste of money.
+Besides, I have a landline,” she shrugged impassively.

 “And another thing!
 How can you be so darn stingy with money?
 You’re not even that old yet to be acting like such a penny pincher.”

-“...Sometimes I really can’t help but wonder who’s the old one between the two of us.”
+Mr. Jenson stared at her for a full minute before he shook his head in defeat, “Sometimes I really can’t help but wonder who’s the sixty-seven year old man between the two of us.”